 Step 4: Create a portfolio construction plan

-Hopefully, this leaves you with a much shorter list of items that can be either easily mapped to a prebuilt portfolio or used to build a customized one.
-The remaining issues should be relevant to public companies but not have realistic potential for corporate change.
-Using this list in your portfolio construction, investors can steer clear of companies that, say, sell tobacco while embracing companies that are, say, sharia-compliant.
-However, they’ll need to be willing to accept any potential tracking error or tax efficiency trade-offs that may arise from owning a somewhat different set of securities due to ESG criteria..
+Hopefully this leaves a much shorter list of items that investors can either map to a prebuilt portfolio or use to build a customized one.
+Any remaining issues should be relevant to public companies but not have realistic potential for corporate change.
+Using this list in portfolio construction, investors can steer clear of companies that, say, sell tobacco while embracing companies that are, say, sharia-compliant.
+However, they’ll need to be willing to accept any potential or tax efficiency trade-offs that may arise from owning a somewhat different set of securities due to ESG criteria.

 The bottom line